gtoubassi/simple-raycasting/README.md

 ray caster doesn't actually turn over garbage I assume by choosing the right GC algorithm maybe this can be resolved.
-In order to get clean measurements on the actual ray tracing I run GC on every tick before going into the loop to ensure no GC disturbs the ray tracing.
+In order to get clean measurements on the actual ray tracing I run GC on every tick before going into the loop to ensure no GC disturbs the ray casting.

 I also have some tax (not quantified) to update the display.
 In a real game you'd get closer to direct vram access.
-I'm doing the best I could find on Java.
+I'm doing the best I could find with Java.

 ### Fisheye Distortion

-I had two causes of distortion in my initial implementation.
-The first is that as you sweep through the "field of view" angles, 1 per vertical "strip" of the display, I was sweeping with a fixed angle, but that means the plane of the camera was actually being samples in a non uniform way.
+I had three causes of distortion in my initial implementation.
+The first is that as you sweep through the "field of view" angles, 1 per vertical "strip" of the display, I was sweeping with a fixed angle, but that means the plane of the camera was actually being sampled in a non uniform way.
 Really you want to sample at non uniform angles such that you intersect the camera plane in uniform intersects.
-Thats the cause of the Math.atan call.
+That's the cause of the Math.atan call.

+The second cause of distortion was that you want to take the distance not from the viewpoint of the camera, but to the plane of the camera.
+This is the cause of the cosine adjustment after the ray distance is traced.

-The bigger distortion I had was dumb.
+The third distortion I had was dumb.
 When I got the distance for a given strip, I just took that distance, divided by two, and used that as the margin at the top and bottom of the scan line.
 For example if a strip was 20 pixels away, I'd draw the vertical line for the wall with a margin at